Bxqrn/Burnclient/README.md

 **BurnClient** is brought to you by a passionate team of developers committed to improving your **Eaglercraft** experience.
 Join the community today and start optimizing your game like never before!

 ---

-### Additional Features

-- **Dark Mode**: We support a dark mode toggle for BurnClient!
-Choose between light and dark modes based on your preference.
-- **FPS Benchmarks**: Built-in FPS benchmarks to automatically test and compare your system’s performance after installing BurnClient.
-- **Real-Time Analytics**: See live analytics of your system performance and FPS using an in-app overlay (coming soon!).